ccardea/osy-site/yoga/niyama.md

 - *Rajas* = activity, evolution, and constant change
 - *Tamas* = heaviness, darkness, and inertia

 The *guna* are said to combine in different proportions to produce the various forms of nature.
-It may be helpful to think of *sattva* and *tamas* as opposite ends of a spectrum, with *rajas* forming another dimension.
-The activity of *rajas* can vary both along the spectrum of tamas to sattva, and also along its own dimension, low, medium, and high.
+It may be helpful to think of *sattva* and *tamas* as opposite ends of a spectrum, such as good and evil or light and darkness.
+The activity of *rajas* can vary both along the spectrum of tamas to sattva, and also in a range from low to high.

 In the current context, the harmful impulses, thoughts, and actions related to lust, anger, and greed are *tamas*.
 The yogi needs to adjust his thoughts and control his impulses toward the *sattva* end of the spectrum.
 When he does that he starts to realize the benefits of calm mind, etc. These read like the steps of a ladder that the yogi is climbing.
 Note: *sattva* can never be completely pure.
 The three *guna* are said to be inseparable, and all three are always present to some degree.